Jasmine-yz/Cyclistic_Case_Study/README.md

 **Note:** The 'ride_length' column is supposed to be added at this stage, but encountered some formatting issues, it will be added using an sql query.

+For the next step, we will use **BigQuery** for further data cleaning and manipulation.
+Unlike Excel, which has limitations on the number of rows and columns in a single worksheet and can become slow when processing large amounts of data or  performing complex calculations, SQL is fast and can handle large loads of data.

 ### Combining the Data
-- Excel has limited rows and columns in a single worksheet,it can also become slow when processing large amounts of data, especially when performing complex calculations or data analysis.
-- In Contrast to Excel, SQL is fast and can handle large loads of data.

 SQL Query: [Data Combining](https://github.com/Jasmine-yz/Cyclistic_Case_Study/blob/main/Data%20Combining.sql);

-I created a Google Cloud Storage bucket to store uploaded 12 CSV files, then established a project in BigQuery and uploaded these files as datasets.
-Subsequently,I merged the CSV files into a single table named `biketrips`.
+I created a Google Cloud Storage bucket to store 12 uploaded CSV files, then established a project in BigQuery and uploaded these files as datasets.
+Afterwards, I merged the CSV files into a single table named `biketrips`, resulting in a combined table with a total of 5,743,278 rows.

-**Observations:**
-a) The **ride_id** field is the primary key.
-b) There are 5,743278 rows and 13 columns.

 ### Data Exploration
 SQL Query: [Data Exploration](https://github.com/Jasmine-yz/Cyclistic_Case_Study/blob/main/Data%20Exploration.sql)